gg1711/Towards-a-Secure-Framework-for-Artifact-centric-Workflows-Leveraging-Runtime-Enforcement/README.md

 To demonstrate our framework, we have considered a scenario.

-In this considered scenario, I have taken two groups and five peers.
+In this considered scenario, we have taken two groups and five peers.
 They are alloted groups where one peer can be part of more than one group.

 >Groups
 > * G1 (Group 1)